This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Operons : Trp”.

 d) Activation will take place

 Explanation: The basis of attenuation at the attenuator is the presence of two trp operon which stalls the RNA polymerase when trp is deficient.
 Mutating the trp to ala eliminates the attenuator’s mode of repression.
-However, there is still an intrinsic mode of repression by binding of repressor, which is still active.
+However, there is still an intrinsic mode of repression by binding of a repressor, which is still active.

 8. Which of these items have a positive impact on PEDCBA transcription?